kellinwood/moodle-ltijs-tool-demo/README.md

 ## lti-tool2

-I added lti-tool2 which is based on [Ltijs-simple-react-full-stack](https://github.com/Cvmcosta/Ltijs-simple-react-full-stack).
+You can also configure moodle to launch lti-tool2 which is based on [Ltijs-simple-react-full-stack](https://github.com/Cvmcosta/Ltijs-simple-react-full-stack).
 This tool is an LTI-launchable react app that displays the token and context information passed by moodle.